Redevelopment of Schiphol Lounge 1

 About this projct

-In the Welcome/Goodbye zone, passengers are welcomed or waved goodbye.
-This zone is traditionally divided with a clear routing and fits seamlessly into the existing structure and offers shops and facilities.
-A striking element is the Wooden Ribbon with a warm, earthy look, made of sustainable high-density bamboo.
-The flowing ribbon connects commercial functions and guides passengers naturally to their destination at the piers.
+In the 'Welcome/Goodbye' zone, passengers are welcomed or seen off.
+This zone is traditionally laid out with clear routing, seamlessly connecting to the existing structure and offering shops and amenities.
+A striking element is the Wooden Ribbon, with a warm, earthy appearance, made from sustainable high density, bamboo.
+The flowing ribbon connects commercial functions and naturally guides passengers to their destinations at the piers.

-A calm, open zone with a view of the platform focused on hospitality and relaxation.
-Here are transfer zones, services such as Lost & Found and lockers, and various seating areas.
-The airside offers peace and comfort: a place to wait, work or relax with a view of the planes.
+A calm, open zone with views of the apron, focused on catering and relaxation.
+Here you'll find transfer zones, services like Lost & Found and lockers, and various seating areas.
+The airside offers peace and comfort: a place to wait, work, or relax with a view of the aircraft.

 "The passenger's wishes and experiences are central."